-The 2019 Mexico City E-Prix was previously known as the 2019 CBMM Niobium Mexico City ePrix.
-It is a Formula E electric car race which took place on 16th February 2019, at the Autódromo Hermanos Rodríguez at the center of Mexico City.
+The 2023 Mexico City E-Prix was previously known as the CBMM Niobium Mexico City ePrix.
+It is a Formula E electric car race which takes place on January 2023, at the Autódromo Hermanos Rodríguez at the centre of Mexico City.
 For the first time in Formula E’s history, Mexico City will host the opening round of the championship.

 The Autódromo Hermanos Rodríguez is a motorsport race track, with a length of 4.304km and 17 turns.
 It gets its name from popular racing drivers, Ricardo, and Pedro Rodriguez.